kcoms555/json_c/README.md

 ### Get a JSON value from a JSON Object
 You can get a JSON Object with json_get(json_value, key1, key2, ...).
-Or you can get a JSON value in a JSON Object you need (see the comment 'by key search2') You can use a array indexing way.
+Or you can get a JSON value in a JSON Object you need (see the comment 'by key search2') You can use the array indexing way.
 ```
 //JSON Object Demonstration
 printf("object : "); json_print(json, "object"); putchar('\n');